jhng83/HeadPose/README.md

 Perform head pose estimation in python and output head angles in C# for motion retargeting of digital avatar for Unity3D.
 You can have a look at the demo video in this repo for an idea.

+This repo uses a cheap camera to track user's facial markers and perform head pose estimation using the solvePNP function from openCV (Basically treating the problem as a Perspective-n-Point problem to find the head angles w.r.t to camera position).
+This can have many advantages over the use of traditional cumbersome wearerable sensors, including, cost, space constraint, ease of uses, among others; in many areas of research.

 For Python:

 ver 3.8 or below (you can create a virtual environment for this and add it to your anaconda environment, I use python 3.8.12) The following version of the libraries need to be installed (remember to install it under the virtual environment)